James-C-G/GymBrah/README.md

 `../IDE/publish/GymBrah.exe`

 ### Pre-requisites
-We used the MinGW GCC, although others should work the same provided they are added to your PATH variable.
+Users must install .NET 5 to run our program which can be gotten through either Rider or VisualStudio 2022.
+Additionally, we used the MinGW GCC, although others should work the same provided they are added to your PATH variable.

 * [.Net SDK 5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)
 * [.Net 5](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)